A Formula for Emailing Teachers

-· She was also asked to change classrooms halfway through her test.
+She was asked to switch classrooms halfway through.

-She walked out feeling like she had totally bombed the test.
+She walked out of the classroom feeling defeated — certain she had bombed the test.

 P = Pleasant introduction